sot/skare/NOTES.test-0.18.rst

 Review
 ------

-Notes and testing were reviewed by Jean Connelly.
+Testing was performed by Tom Aldcroft and Jean Connelly.
+Each reviewed the work of the other.

 Build
 -------